 Let me be clear, faith isn’t religion.
 Faith doesn’t care who or what you call God (or if you choose not to believe in God).
 Faith is about believing in something bigger than yourself.
 Whether that’s a higher power, a certain energy, nature, a cause, your community, or family... it’s up to you.

 I’m going to show you how to use faith to feel grateful, fearless, and forgiving, so that you may experience joy and see your life and everything that happens to you as a blessing.

-Bonus 1: Private Group
+Bonus 2: Private Student Group

-We have an exclusive Facebook group with other members who have enrolled in the Hurt2Hope program.
+We have an exclusive student group with other members who have enrolled in the Hurt2Hope program.
 They're going through a similar journey as you and will be there when you need support, comfort, or a push to keep going.

-This will also be your first exposure to a really good community and will give you a sense for the exact type of people you want to surround yourself with as you progress from Hurt 2 Hope.
+This will be your first exposure to a really good community and will give you a sense for the exact type of people you want to surround yourself as you progress from Hurt 2 Hope.

 I've put together a 67 page workbook that I call Hopesheets.
 These act as your guide during this journey and will help you work through each module and really internalize the lessons I teach throughout the program.
 If you spend time going through these I promise your results are going to come so much quicker.